Feeding schedules and demand feeding

 Intervention Nurses Start Infants Growing on Healthy Trajectories

-central hypothesis outlines responsive parenting and specifically responsive feeding promoting self-regulation.
-And shared parent–child responsibility for feeding, reducing subsequent risk for overeating and overweight.
+Their central hypothesis outlines responsive parenting, and specifically responsive feeding promoting self-regulation.
+And shared parent-child responsibility for feeding, reducing the subsequent risk of overeating and overweight.
 INSIGHT recognizes feeding is commonly used as a routine first response to infant and toddler distress.
 INSIGHT offers an alternative, promoting parental responsiveness to their child’s needs.
 When feeding is responsive to children’s needs, shared responsibility in feeding starts developing.
 As in other areas of development, this provides opportunities for self-regulation as children assume an increasing role in determining when and how much to consume.”

-Trying to achieve self settling once this control pattern of feeding to sleep has been imprinted is especially challenging.
-It will either involve a behavioural approach of sleep training taking 4-6 weeks or a week of active crying and settling techniques to resolve.
+Trying to achieve self-settling once this control pattern of feeding to sleep has been imprinted is especially challenging.
+It will either involve a behavioural approach to sleep training taking 4-6 weeks or a week of active crying and settling techniques to resolve.

 Anticipatory guidance is lacking regarding baby feeding

 Following birth, mothers are typically instructed to wake their infants to feed at least every 3–4 hours for several weeks or even months.
 And this is where the pattern of demand feeding and feeding to sleep starts.
 While this is necessary advice to help newborns regain weight lost after birth, clinicians are less consistent in instructing parents when to stop this practice.
 This is where things start to fall apart.
 Also how to identify hunger and satiety cues in babies to guide feeding.
 Typical anticipatory guidance in obstetric and paediatric healthcare does not discourage the use of feeding to soothe for non-hunger related infant distress.
 Nor does it advise against feeding as a reward in later infancy and childhood unless obvious obesity develops.